natashajoann/Portfolio/_posts/2020-07-17-a-few-things-every-freelancer-needs-to-know-before-their-first-project.md

 &nbsp;

 Just like time-tracking and invoicing, there are a billion resources for building your contract.
 Basically it goes something like, services + scope + relevant parties = contract.
-But there is not drop-down menu or text box for limitations on project scope.
+But there is no drop-down menu or text box for limitations on project scope.
 What won't you include as part of your services?&nbsp;

 &nbsp;